Valerian root

 How to Use Valerian Root:

 Valerian root is commonly available in various forms, including capsules, tablets, liquid extracts, and teas.
-It is recommended to follow the dosage instructions on the product packaging or consult with a healthcare provider for guidance on the appropriate dosage for panic disorder.
+It is typically taken orally, either with water or added to a beverage like tea.
+The recommended dosage can vary depending on the form of the supplement and individual needs, so it's best to consult with a healthcare provider before starting any new supplement regimen.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.